LukeHackett/aws-certificated-security-speciality-study-notes/chapter-05/README.md

 Each ENI can support up to five security groups per network interface.
 When multiple security groups are attached to the same ENI, the rules from each security group are effectively aggregated to create a unique set of rules as if they belonged to a single security group.

+Security Groups can also reference prefix lists, which are a list of destinations that can be centrally updated, for example AWS provides these for it's services such as S3 and DynamoDB.

+**Exam Tips:** When modifying a Security Group, existing connection will be left alone until they timeout or the session is closed.
+If you need to force the closing of the connection, you can temporarily apply the same rule onto the NACL which will kill the session.
+For example, when disabling ssh, to force kill all active connections, you can update the security group and the NACL - with the latter killing the connection immediately.

 ## Network Access Control Lists